coder/code-server/ci/README.md

   - Runs the release process.
   - Generates the npm package at `./release`.
 - [./steps/release-static.sh](./steps/release-static.sh)
-  - Takes the output of the previous script and generates a self-contained release and release packages into `release-packages`.
+  - Takes the output of the previous script and generates a static release and release packages into `release-packages`.
 - [./steps/publish-npm.sh](./steps/publish-npm.sh)
   - Grabs the `npm-package` release artifact for the current commit and publishes it on npm.